What is single touch payroll (STP) reporting?

 Not making payments to employees for the rest of the year

 Visit the ATO website to see what you need to do in these scenarios.

 All MYOB Business plans are STP Phase 2 compliant, seamlessly capturing and reporting all the information the ATO requires.
 Whether you’re a micro business looking for a simple payroll solution or a growing or established business in the market for accounting software, MYOB has you covered.

-Try MYOB’s STP-2 compliant payroll and accounting software free for 30 days.
+Try MYOB’s STP-2 compliant payroll and accounting software for free.